- Neighborhood Advisory Council

 The extensive rebuilding that followed the 1925 earthquake offered the Commission, newly developed in 1923, a fresh opportunity for instituting a planning process for the future growth of the City.

-The Rental Housing Mediation Task Force was established by the former Community Relations Commission in February 1976 and was staffed by volunteers.
+The Rental Housing Mediation Board was established by resolution in 2015.
+Formerly known as the Rental Housing Mediation Task Force, it was originally established by the former Community Relations Commission in February 1976 and staffed by volunteers.

 - Santa Barbara Arts and Crafts Show Advisory Committee